bcherny/undux.org/src/copy/QuickStartStep1.md

   clickCount: 0
 }

-// Create a store with an initial value. const store = withEffects(createStore(initialState))
+// Create & export a store with an initial value. export default createConnectedStore(initialState, withEffects)

-// Export a connector function for React. export const withStore = connect(store)
 ```

 es5